| Appendix 5: Articles

 Nyunt Tin visited Ngamoeyeik Dam in Hlegu Township this

+morning.
 Accompanied by officials, the minister

 inspected water control structure, left main canal and small